frankyeh/Practicum/dwi.md

 ## Assignment :

-### Process dMRI data from a real-world study
+### Process dMRI data on real-world studies

-1. Download data from the [Unilateral Glaucoma 3T dMRI] study(https://openneuro.org/datasets/ds001743/versions/1.0.1) to a folder (e.g. D:/Glaucoma_3T_dMRI)
+1. 1.
+Download data from the [SCA2 Diffusion Tensor Imaging](https://openneuro.org/datasets/ds001378/versions/00003) study to a folder (e.g. D:/SCA2) study

 2. Click [Batch Processing][Step B2a: NIFTI to SRC (BIDS)] and select the folder.
-Move all constructed SRC files to a new folder (e.g. D:/Glaucoma_3T_dMRI/src)
+Move all constructed SRC files to a new folder (e.g. D:/SCA2)

 3. Run [Diffusion MRI Analysis][Step T1a: Quality Control] and select the folder storing the SRC files.
 Save the report as a text file (e.g. report.txt)